 I've been here an hour-ish, 4:30-5:30.
 Five vehicles have gone in, two have come out, so there ya go.

-There's a moon tonight, so I'm looking forward to walking over there around sunset.
-Not particularly optimistic about what I'll find there.
+There's a moon tonight, so I'm looking forward to walking over the hot tubs around sunset.

 The roads seem clear enough that I could drive up to the lovely mesa above Buckeye Hot Springs, but Travertine is a lot closer and will be warmer in the morning, so I try that first.
 The camping area is deserted!
 I am very happy.